KnpLabs/KnpUserBundle/Resources/doc/index.rst

 a User class and the provider key.
 The provider key matches the key in the firewall configuration that is used for users with the UserController.

+The provider key needs to be configured so that the UserBundle can determine against what firewall the user should be authenticated after activating the account for example.
+This means that out of the box UserBundle only supports being used for a single firewall, though with a custom Controller this limitation can be circumvented.

-For example for a security configuration like the following the provider_key would have to be set to "fos_userbundle", as shown in the proceeding examples:
+For example for a security configuration like the following the provider_key would have to be set to "main", as shown in the proceeding examples:

 ::